Published January 16, 2018

 Fleiss began his career as a pharmacist and osteopath in Michigan.
 In 1962 the state of California eliminated the practice of osteopathy and allowed osteopaths to obtain a Doctor of Medicine degree by paying a nominal fee and attending a brief seminar.
 Taking advantage of this loophole, Fleiss moved to Los Angeles and obtained an MD degree without any traditional medical education or training.

 With his practice in L.A., Fleiss attracted several Hollywood celebrities and children of celebrities as patients.
 For example, he delivered pop superstar Madonna's daughter, Lourdes in 1996.
 He served patients whose poor families couldn't afford to pay, and he was one of the last remaining doctors to make house calls.
-He became known as an unconventional pediatrician, with one obituary calling him a “medical renegade.”
+He became known as an unconventional pediatrician, even a “medical renegade.”
 Fleiss promoted the consumption of raw, unpasteurized milk.
 He was strongly opposed to formula feeding and swaddling babies.
 He recommended vaccinations for patients, but didn't insist on them.

 He had gained notoriety in the 1990’s as the father of Heidi Fleiss, the infamous Hollywood Madam.
 Fleiss laundered hundreds of thousands of dollars to hide profits from his daughter's prostitution ring.
 He lied on a loan application, falsely claiming that Heidi was an employee of his medical practice.
 He pled guilty to federal conspiracy and bank fraud and could have received a lengthy prison sentence.
 Instead he was sentenced to just 1 day in prison, 3 years of probation, 625 hours of community service, and a $50,000 fine.
 The Medical Board of California placed him on probation and reprimanded him for dishonesty and unprofessional conduct.